 Another vital thing to bring with you is extra batteries.
 You don’t want to be in the dark when you are padding in the dark.

-Make sure you have the right lights and clothing when you go for a night paddle.
+Make sure you have the right lights and clothing for a night paddle.
 It’s also important to let someone know where you are headed and when to expect you back.

 Weather can change quickly, and temperatures can drop when the sun goes down.
 It’s essential to check the weather and make sure you are prepared.
-If there is bad weather coming, you may want to put your night paddle off.
+You may want to put your night paddle off if bad weather is coming.

-Even with lights on your kayak, it’s hard to see obstacles below the surface of the water.
+Even with lights on your kayak, it’s hard to see obstacles below the water’s surface.
 Nighttime is not the best time to explore new territory in your kayak.

 Stick to waterways and routes you are comfortable with and know well.
 Even if you are in familiar territory, darkness can be disorienting, so be careful.

-It’s important to plan ahead before your night paddle.
-Make sure your kayak lights are clearly displayed, and you follow the other points mentioned above.
+It’s important to plan before your night paddle.
+Ensure your kayak lights are displayed and you follow the other points mentioned above.
 If you are paddling with powerboats around, be extra cautious.

 A good kayak light can increase your safety when paddling at night.
 The more lights you have on your kayak, the easier it will be for others to see you.
 Check with your local boating authority or the USCG for more information.
 At a minimum, you should have a white light that is visible in all directions.